 Specifically Sept – Aug 30-Sept 5

 Biochemical and muscle supporting energy comes into full stress this week.
 That back ache is likely from weak stomach muscles.
 The Krebs (Energy Cycle) of the cells is coming into stress from several angles.
 Your local health food store will likely have supplements that support the Krebs cycle – starting with potassium and magnesium.
-Blood clotting to fatigue will plague the population this week.
+Blood clotting and fatigue will plague the population this week.
 Bioflavonoids and pyruvate may be helpful.

 Muscles influenced this week: For this week mostly back and shoulder muscles are in stress.
 Remember that the stomach muscles need to be considered important back support.

 Interspinales: We take the spine for granted, but it is made up of a significant number of muscles and nerves which enable it to support us physically and in so many other ways.
 There are layers of muscles in your back that attach to, and around, the spine.
-The interspinales muscles are in the deep muscle group. -So, if your back is providing you pain signals, it may mean that some stomach muscle weakness exists.
+The interspinales muscles are in the deep muscle group.
+So, if your back is providing you pain signals, it may mean that some stomach muscle weakness exists.
 Exercises for this muscle can be found online or visit your local gym for assistance.
 Source: Anatomy Zone “Interspinales”

 Semispinalis Thoracis: Another back muscle - this one originates from the Sixth Thoracic Vertebrae and extends to the sixth Cervical Vertebrae, which is about half of the back and the first part of the neck.
 This large muscle allows us to extend the cervical part of the spine (i.e., your neck) and the thoracic section of your back.
 It also allows us to flex those same parts of the body side-to-side as well as to rotate them.
 Source: Get Body Smart - “Semispinalis Thoraces Muscle”